 Joel Labi is a seasoned News Anchor, Correspondent and Media Strategist with more than 14 years experience in the United States, Australia, Asia, Africa and the Middle East.

-He is currently based in New York City.
+He is currently based in Sydney, Australia.

 In 2006, when Joel was just 18, he secured an on-air role with 2GB, Australia’s highest rated radio station.
 Within three years, he’d become the youngest person in the station’s history to be promoted to Breakfast News Anchor, working alongside Alan Jones, Australia’s most prominent broadcaster.
 In this role, he was twice nominated as the nation’s “Best News Reader” by the Australian Commercial Radio Association.

 In 2014, Joel relocated to New York, becoming the station’s US Correspondent, where he reported on major stories from the United Nations, Wall Street and the White House.

 Joel joined CNN in 2015 in Atlanta, where, aside from news show producing, he reported on Australian political stories, the Sicilian Mafia as well as breaking news situations including Tel Aviv’s violent riots in May of that year.

 Following a promotion in 2016, Joel relocated to Hong Kong to produce ‘News Stream’, anchored by Kristie Lu Stout, CNN’s flagship program in Asia.